Black Coffee: 10 Health Benefits & 6 Side Effects

 However, the healthiest is black coffee without additional calories from sugar or milk.

-Calculated on 100 milliliters, the black stimulant scores with just two kilocalories.
-That is a very low amount of calories.
-Therefore black coffee can be seen as a very healthy breverage.
+Calculated on 100 milliliters (3.4 ounces), coffee scores well with just two kilocalories — a very low amount.
+Black coffee can be seen as a very healthy beverage.

-The following ingredients are contained in the popular stimulant:
+The following ingredients are contained in the popular drink:

 - Fatty substances